jhellier/gauge/README.md

 # gauge

 Work In Progress.
 This is a Vue.js supported gauge which will allow any range and any set of values.
 The gauge is a D3.js implementation.
 It is responsive, enabling it to be used in any size area.
-When fully implemented, it will take in a range from min to max.
-It will have an assortment of controls within the center of the gauge and will allow an image to be placed in the center of the gauge.

 * Actions Supported
   * Click on the icon toggles display of data
-  * Click on the gauge ring sets the value fo the gauge
+  * Click on the gauge ring sets the value of the gauge
   * Click on the gauge text display resets the gauge to the default value

 Here is the current screenshot: (Updated as I progress)